This is the multi-page printable view of this section. Click here to print.

 Prerequisites

-• You’ll need to install the Axoflow Forwarder app on your Heavy Forwarders.
-Currently, you can request the app directly from Axoflow.
+• Once you made sure defaultGroup is configured correctly, you’ll need to install the Axoflow Forwarder Add-on on your Heavy Forwarders.
+Currently, you can request the add-on directly from Axoflow.
 Contact our support team for details.

 • You know the IP address the AxoRouter.
 To find it: